About the Comptroller's Office

-- Acting as sole trustee of the $160.4 billion (As of March 31, 2013) Common Retirement Fund, one of the largest institutional investors in the world;
+- Acting as sole trustee of the $178.6 billion New York State Common Retirement Fund (audited value as of March 31, 2016), one of the largest institutional investors in the world.

-- Acting as custodian of more than $12 billion in abandoned property and restoring unclaimed funds to their rightful owners;
+- Acting as custodian of more than $14 billion in unclaimed funds, restoring lost accounts to their rightful owners.

 - Conducting training and providing technical assistance to improve government operations at all levels.